KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/prices.md

 **pricesrekt bettxid height**

-The `pricesrekt` method creates a transaction that liquidates a bet that is rekt(a bet which has `IsRekt: 1` flag in its [pricesinfo](#pricesinfo) call).
-This call performs some PoW to deter spamming.
+The `pricesrekt` method creates a transaction that liquidates a bet that is "rekt" — a bet where the debt ratio has exceeded maximum limits and is now open to liquidation.

+A bet that is rekt has an `IsRekt: 1` flag in its [pricesinfo](#pricesinfo) call.

+The `pricesrekt` call requires some proof-of-work (PoW) activity from the machine of the executing user.
+This deters spamming.

 All nodes on the network are incentivised to execute this transaction as it rewards some of the liquidated funds to the node that created the rekt transaction.

 ### Arguments